nixworks/public/news/2017/06/14/2017-congressional-baseball-shooting-a-gunman-opens-fire-at-a-congressional-baseball-practice-injuring-five-people-including-united-state.md

 ### [2017-06-14](/news/2017/06/14/index.md)

-# 2017 Congressional baseball shooting.
-A gunman opens fire at a Congressional Baseball practice, injuring five people, including United States Congressman Steve Scalise (R-LA-01) who is in critical condition.
+# 2017 Congressional baseball shooting: A gunman opens fire at a Congressional Baseball practice, injuring five people, including United States Congressman Steve Scalise (R-LA-01) who is in critical condition.
 The suspected gunman later died from injuries after exchanging gunfire with Capitol Police.

 House Majority Whip Steve Scalise&nbsp;was among five people injured during a shooting while Congress members and staffers were practicing at a baseball field in Alexandria Wednesday morning.&nbsp;